sammarth-k/summer-of-qode/Python/2021/Class 1/Assignment.md

 ## Home Assignments

 * [ ] Input the age of someone and tell them how many years they have before they turn 100 years old
-* [ ] In the shop mentioned in question 2, a toffee costs 30 rupees.
-Now input both and find the total prices
+* [ ] 2 tea shops sell tea at the price of 15 and 30 rupees per cup.
+Input the number of cups a person buys from the first shop, then input the number of cups a person buys from the second shop and tell the customer the total bill.

 ## Other Details